sisinflab/tutorial-gnns-recsys-log2023/sections/graph_topology/index.md

 # Part 2.
 Graph Topology

-This page contains the useful resources for part 2 of the tutorial titled: _Graph Topology_.
+This page contains the useful resources for part 2 of the tutorial: _Graph Topology_.

 ## Slides
 Coming soon...